szermatt/mistty/docs/source/faq.rst

      See the section :ref:`term-vs-scroll` for more details.

+**The shell isn't answering!**

+    Press :kbd:`C-g`.
+If this is just a one-time thing, this will do the trick.

+    If this keeps happening, check the modeline.
+Does it contain CMD?
+    It might look like this: *misTTY CMD:run*.
+In that case, MisTTY is stuck in long-running command mode.
+This is likely due to some package leaving foreign overlays to the buffer.
+To fix that, turn off the option :kbd:`M-x customize-option
+    mistty-detect-foreign-overlays`

+    For details, see :ref:`lrc`

+    If this keeps happening and the modeline does not contain CMD, this is likely a bug.
+Please see :ref:`reporting` for details on filing a bug report.

 **Why is the cursor jumping around when I move it?**

     MisTTY jumps over spaces which just "aren't there", such as the